richek/mrDatabase/README.md

 ### Browser Client

-Because the download package root certificate (Cert/root.pem) is self-signed, the browser most likely will complain that it cannot validate the connection.
+The download package root certificate (Cert/root.pem) is self-signed.
+When using HTTPS without replacing the SSL certificates, the browser most likely will complain that it cannot validate the connection.
 This is expected in the download package environment.
 It can safely be overridden.

 To connect the browser to the server, use this URL (pppp = server port):